LittleZ17/BankingSystem/README.md

 ## :card_file_box: Database
 A MySQL database is used to store the application data.
 The necessary database schema and sample data are provided.
+Please refer to the provided files in the "assets" folder for the database schema and sample data.

 ## :orange_circle: Postman Collection
 A Postman collection is provided that includes the API routes and sample requests for testing the application.
+Please refer to the provided files in the "assets" folder for collection Postman.

 ## :pushpin: Getting Started
 To run the application, follow these steps: